 |Pi from the Sky|

-View this presentation of results by sixth grade students in Suzanne Elliott's math class as they applied their knowledge of circles to an analysis of impact craters using NASA imagery and interactive maps.
+View this presentation of results by sixth grade students as they applied their knowledge of circles to an analysis of impact craters using NASA imagery and interactive maps.
 Very cool!

 |The Aerie Program, in its fourth decade at Wheeler, offers school-wide enrichment through an extensive set of curricular and extracurricular offerings.
 Click here to visit the Aerie Program webpage!|